carbon-language/carbon-lang/docs/design/generics/details.md

 var s: String = Identity("string");
 ```

-**Aside:** We can define `auto` as syntactic sugar for `(_:$$ Type)`.
-This
+**Aside:** We can define `auto` as syntactic sugar for `(template _:!
+Type)`.
-definition allows you to use `auto` as the type for a local variable whose type
+This definition allows you to use `auto` as the type for a local variable whose
-can be statically determined by the compiler.
-It also allows you to use `auto`
+type can be statically determined by the compiler.
+It also allows you to use
-as the type of a function parameter, to mean "accepts a value of any type, and
+`auto` as the type of a function parameter, to mean "accepts a value of any
-this function will be instantiated separately for every different type."
-This is
+type, and this function will be instantiated separately for every different
-consistent with the
+type."
+This is consistent with the
 [use of `auto` in the C++20 Abbreviated function template feature](https://en.cppreference.com/w/cpp/language/function_template#Abbreviated_function_template).

 In general we should support the same kinds of declarations in a